David Cunningham of Auchenharvie: Career

 Cunningham bought clothes in London for his cousin Sir David Cunningham of Robertland to wear in Edinburgh during the coronation visit of King Charles in 1633.
 The designs followed the colours and styles of clothes made by the king's tailor Patrick Black.
 On 1 May 1633, Cunningham advised:"Sir, you needed not in your letter to instruct me to be lavish of your purse for I am apt enough to transgress that way, yet I will put you to as little charge as I can: but your honour and reputation being engaged at such an extraordinary time as this, (the like whereof I hope shall not be seen in my days) we must not stand too much on saving."

 Several warrants authorizing Sir David to pay accounts for the education of the royal children survive.
 Cunningham was directly involved in the education of Scottish aristocrats, including Hugh Montogmerie, the future Earl of Eglinton, and his brothers who came to him and Sir John Seton to see London in November 1634 after a sojourn in Paris.
 In November 1635 he hoped to help Henry Montgomerie be made a gentleman of Prince's bedchamber.

 Cunningham urged his cousin to marry Elizabeth Heriot, the daughter of the cloth merchant and royal financier Robert Jousie and widow of a goldsmith James Heriot.
 He wrote in 1635 that "she is yet a widow but not like to continue, being much importuned with sundry suitors of quality".

 Cunningham came with the court to Oxford in 1636 and described a masque in another letter to his cousin, the spectacle represented (if his description can be trusted) the reconciliation of Catholic and Protestant interests in the form of baked pies:an invention of pyes walking, the one half representing English Bishops, with my lord's grace of Canterbury conducting them, th'other half foreign Cardinalls, with the Pope leading them, and both came to the King at table, one on his right hand and t'other on his left and both were received and made friends.

 Cunningham seems to have been involved in the building of a house in Lincoln's Inn Fields now called "Lindsey House", which he sold to Henry Murray (d.
 1672), a son of Secretary Murray and a groom of the king's bedchamber, in 1641.
 The house was completed between 1639 and 1641, and has been associated with Inigo Jones and Nicolas Stone.
 The building with its brick pilasters stuccoed to look like stone fits the ideal of 17th-century building regulations in the city.

+In 1639, as receiver, he paid the wages of servants in the households of the royal children, and in 1641 paid for books bought for the Prince and Duke of York from the stationer Henry Seile.